Downtown Heritage Trail

 850 South Gadsden St.

-This 24-acre downtown park includes Capital City Amphitheater, Florida’s Prime Meridian marker, multi-use trails, an interactive water fountain, numerous historical markers and memorials, and The Edison restaurant.
+This 24-acre downtown park includes the Adderley Amphitheater at Cascades Park, Florida’s Prime Meridian marker, multi-use trails, an interactive water fountain, numerous historical markers and memorials, and The Edison restaurant.
 Built in 1921, The Edison was once the city’s electric and light plant.

 Florida Historic Capitol Museum